Bhimapar: Geography

 Bhimapar is situated in Saidpur tehsil and located in Ghazipur district of Uttar Pradesh.
 It is one of 646 villages in Saidpur, Ghazipur Block along with villages like Jagdishpur and Khazurhat.

 It belongs to Varanasi Division.
 It is 44 km towards west of District headquarters Ghazipur.
 13 km from Sadat.
 308 km from the state capital Lucknow.

 Mahpur railway station, Aunrihar Junction railway station are the very nearby railway stations to Bhimapar.
-How ever Varanasi railWay station is major railway station 43 km near to Bhimapar Ghazipur.
+However Varanasi railWay station is a major railway station 43 km from Bhimapar Ghazipur.

 History

 The village of Bhimapar, whose history is a witness, here the festival of Holi is celebrated after one day.
 When Pandavas lost fourteen years of ignorance after gambling in the Mahabharata, Bhim ji lived his ignorance on the same land that since then the name of this village was named Bhimapar, at that time, Maharaj Bhim lived a witch in the neighboring village of Amuwara.
 He was greeted after which people realised it is not a human being, but Maharaj Bhim, after which the people of the neighboring villages came here to celebrate Holi.